 Step 1: Choose a Location to Plant the Tree

-First of all, look around your space and evaluate where a tree would be most happy.
-We want to set these guys up for success, right?
-For the majority of trees, that means a location that is mostly sunny, and has room to grow.
+First, look around your space and evaluate where a tree would be most happy.
+For most trees that means a location that is mostly sunny, and with room to grow.
 However, while important, it isn’t just about the trees wants and needs.
 We want to make sure that you are happy with the trees location too!
-Don’t just plop a tree down in your yard without taking a moment to consider the long-term implications!
+Don’t just plop a tree down in your yard without taking a moment to consider the long-term implications.

 What will this tree look like in 10 years?
 How about 20 years?
 30 years from now?
-If you plan to be in your home for a while, then you need to ask yourself these questions.
 What is the average size of the tree you’re planting?
 How fast will it grow?
 Will it potentially shade out your yard, blocking the sun to your garden?
 How about its root system?
 Are they super invasive, risking damage to nearby structures or water lines?
 Additionally, does it tend to sprawl and spread, or stay more tight and upright?

 If you want to avoid casting too much shade on the rest of your garden, locate large trees carefully.
 If you live in the northern hemisphere, planting them on the north side of your yard will ensure they cast as little shade as possible, as the sun sinks lower on the southern horizon much of the year.
 This is called a “south-facing” orientation.
 Keeping smaller trees in the middle of a yard and larger ones closer to walls, fences, or other tall perimeter objects also accomplishes the same goal.